ziyilin/graal/docs/reference-manual/languages/ruby/options.md

 ### SVM-specific switches

 The SVM supports `--native.D` for setting system properties and `--native.XX:arg` for SVM options.

 ```
-Native switches:
-  --native.XX:arg       pass arg to the SVM
-  --native.Dname=value  set a system property
+  --native.[option]
+Pass options to the native image.
+To see available options, use '--native.help'.
 ```

 ### Determining the TruffleRuby home

 TruffleRuby needs to know where to locate files such as the standard library.
 These are stored in the TruffleRuby home directory.

-The TruffleRuby option `home` has priority for setting the home directory.
-Otherwise it is set automatically to the directory containing the TruffleRuby JAR file, if TruffleRuby is running on a JVM.
+The search priority for finding Ruby home is:

+* The value of the TruffleRuby `home` option (i.e., `-Xhome=path/to/truffleruby_home`).
+* The home that the Truffle framework reports.
+* The parent of the directory containing the Ruby launcher executable.

+If the `home` option is set, it's used even if it doesn't appear to be a correct home location.
+Other options are tried until one is found that appears to be a correct home location.
+If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
+You can tell TruffleRuby not to try to find a home at all using the `no_home_provided` option.